Crab Game: Gameplay

 Crab Game is a competitive online first, and third person party game where players compete in various minigames based around childhood games.
 The player must avoid dying and be the last one remaining in order to win a cash prize; however, the game ends if there is nobody left.
 Players can attack others with various items, compete in various maps and game modes and communicate with each other through proximity chat.
 Players can also create servers with up to 40 players or join existing ones.
-While the game initially featured primarily Squid Game-inspired minigames, also featuring re-skinned, and additional maps.
-A series of content updates have expanded the game to have a variety of game modes and maps unique to Crab Game, with no discernible connection to the series.
+While the game initially featured primarily Squid Game-inspired minigames, a series of content updates have expanded the game to have a variety of game modes and maps unique to Crab Game, with no discernible connection to the series.

 Developer

 Daniel William Sooman (born 15 June 1997), known online as Dani, is a comedic Norwegian YouTuber and an indie game developer.
-He is the developer of Crab Game.
-He also developed the open world game Muck and is yet to release the game Karlson 3D.

-Career
+As well as having released minor games, mostly to Android, he has developed Crab Game and Muck, and as of May 2026 is yet to release Karlson, his most awaited game.

+Video game and YouTube career

 Dani started making programming and indie game development videos in 2018.

-In late 2019, Sooman started the development of Karlson 3D prompted by commenters challenging him to do so.
-Dani went on to create development log videos for Karlson 3D like the ones that gained him his initial following on YouTube.
+In late 2019, Sooman started the development of Karlson, also known as Karlson (3D), prompted by commenters challenging him to do so.
+Dani went on to create development log videos for Karlson like the ones that gained him his initial following on YouTube.

 In late 2020, during the surge in popularity of the games Fall Guys and Among Us, Sooman challenged himself to recreate the viral games within the span of one week.
 The games were not released to the general public, but were made available to Twitch streamers and YouTubers.
 Following the release of his video on the recreation of Among Us in 3D, he appeared playing this game along with many other famous YouTubers like MrBeast, Dream and Jacksepticeye.

 In June 2021, in response to a YouTube comment that claimed, in a similar way to the comment that started Karlson, that he was unable to make a survival and open world game, Sooman decided to create a Minecraft-styled, simplistic open world game titled Muck.
 The game was released on video game platform Steam.
 In October 2021, Sooman released Crab Game.

-In April 2022, Sooman released a video on his second YouTube channel, Dani2, where he talks about how the growing pressure and expectations for Karlson has caused him to be overwhelmed about the continuing the games development, though he reassured his audience that he would finish Karlson some day.
+In April 2022, Sooman released a video on his second YouTube channel, Dani2, where he talks about how the growing pressure and expectations for Karlson has caused him to be overwhelmed about continuing the games development, though he reassured his audience that he would finish Karlson some day.
+As of July 2026 he has not returned to any platform officially.